 Student Unionization Election–Update

-We are eager to resolve these issues and confirm the outcome of the election.
-The University is cooperating fully in this process to ensure that every eligible vote is counted, consistent with the terms of the election agreement.
-We are committed to protecting academic freedom, the integrity of our teaching and research mission, and doing everything we can to improve the experience of our students, who are at the heart of Harvard’s learning, teaching, and scholarship.
+The University is eager to resolve these issues and confirm the outcome of the election.
+We value the contributions made by Harvard’s students and are committed to protecting academic freedom, the integrity of our teaching and research mission, and doing everything we can to improve the experience of our students, who are at the heart of Harvard’s learning, teaching, and scholarship.

 Director of Labor and Employee Relations